 The Immutable Laws of Aurora Borealis Viewing

-1. When it is cold and dark and there are solar flares, it is cloudy.
+- When it is dark and the lights are active, it is cloudy.

-2. When it is clear, cold and dark, there is no solar activity.
+When it is clear and dark, there is no solar activity.

 Have you ever seen the Northern Lights?